Protecting Below Grade Building Structures

 - Review the different types of below gradeÂ structures and their structural components.

-- Discuss reasons why it is better to use waterproofing rather than vapor barrier systems to minimize infiltration of exterior sources of below grade gases.
+- Discuss the advantages of using waterproofing rather than damp-proofing or vapor barrier systems to minimize infiltration of exterior sources of below grade moisture.

-- Describe the important design issues for waterproofing systems in a typical field construction environment.
+- Identify and discuss the important features and design issues of waterproofing systems in a typical field construction environment.

 This course is a presentation designed to earn you 1.00 AIA/CES Learning Unit.
 Use the onscreen controls to pace the presentation to your liking, and then click "Take the Course Test" to take the exam for this course and earn your credit.